markusfleck/PARENT_GPU/README.md

 <br />
 # 0) QUICK AND DIRTY <br />
 Install the requirements.
 The program needs at least CUDA 9.0.
 Additionally, libgromacs-dev needs to be installed to read the trajectories.
-On Debian/Ubuntu/Linux Mint issue
+E. g. on Debian/Ubuntu/Linux Mint issue

     sudo apt install libgromacs-dev